JohnTheCoolingFan/EquipmentGridLess/README.md

 Well, you can't.
 But you can get very close!

-Introducing Equipment GridLess - it increass the equipment grid resolution to a point where it's almost unnoticeable.
-It's still there, but all thsoe jagged edges are upscaled away ~~using latest upscaling technology from <your GPU vendor>~~.
+Introducing Equipment GridLess - it increases the equipment grid resolution to a point where it's almost unnoticeable.
+It's still there, but all those jagged edges are upscaled away ~~using latest upscaling technology from <your GPU vendor>~~.
 It even works on all devices!

 ![equipment off-grid](.img/rectangles.png)